MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyRoleManagementPolicy.md

   - `[DisplayName <String>]`: The identity's display name.
 Note that this may not always be available or up to date.
 For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.

-RULES <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>: The collection of rules like approval rule, expiration rule, etc.
+RULES <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>: The collection of rules like approval rules and expiration rules.
   - `[Id <String>]`: Read-only.
   - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget>]`: unifiedRoleManagementPolicyRuleTarget
     - `[(Any) <Object>]`: This indicates any property can be added to this object.